 Preheat your oven to 175 F (80 C).
 Carefully take the yolks out off the salt, rinse with water and dry with kitchen paper.
 Place them on a pan lined with baking paper and bake for 1 hour to 1 hour 30 minutes, until the yolks are dry to the touch and firm.

 - After curing, you can let the yolks dry and use them without baking them (they will have a fresher taste).
 HOWEVER I haven’t been able to verify from a scientific source that all the pathogens like salmonella will be dead after curing.
-If you want to try them this way you should talk with your doctor first.
+If you want to try them this way you should advise with a doctor first.

 Use the yolks, grated or thinly sliced, in these recipes: